-ASSESSMENT TOOL ASSESSMENT TYPE DESCRIPTOR APPLICATION FOR USER Cognitive Process Profile (CPP) Cognitive assessment The CPP measures the way people think when dealing with new information and solving problems of varying complexity.
+TVERMSZERSAN 1001 ASSESSAMENT FILT PASCULATION AFFUCATION FOR USER Cognitive Process Profile (CPP) = Cognitive -assessment The CPP measures the way people think when dealing with new information and solving problems of varying complexity.
 It also assesses aspects of people's potential for future cognitive development and growth.
 There is no time limit for completion of this tool.
-This tool that has been designed to simulate the manner in which a candidate solves problems in unfamiliar and novel situations.
-It also provides information about the level of complexity the candidate is able to function at.
-The first in the control of the cont 15FQ+ Personality assessment The 15 Factor Personality Questionnaire (15FQ+) is designed to assess an individual's broad range of personality traits interests, preferences and feelings.
+This tool that has been designed to simulate the manner in which a candidate solves problems in unfomiliar and novel situations.
+It also provides the provides the manual candidates the control of the control of the candidates the control of the candidates the c The state of the s 15FQ+ Personality assessment The 15 Factor Personality Questionnaire (15FQ+) is designed fo assess an individual's broad range of personality traits interests, preferences and feelings.
 Such elements assess the candidate's characteristic ways of behaving across a wide range of situations.
 The 15FQ+ and the Giotto are self-reported questionnaires that help to provide an indication of a person's preferences and their likely behaviour in the workplace.
-These tools help us to understand the type of situations the candidate is likely to excel in because he/she Giotto Workplace behaviour assessment The Giotto was developed to unravel the complex nature of personal integrity, as it relates to the workplace. enjoys it and kind of situations the candidate may prefer to avoid, given the opportunity.
-The limitation of tools such as this is that they do not tell us what the candidate is able to do, only what his/her preferences are. to a board or placement and construction of the construction by the construction of th Competency- Based Simulation Simulation exercises The competency-based simulation assessment comprises of a combination of written exercises, a presentation and a role-play and has been specifically designed to measure the lead and core competencies which have been identified as relevant within a hypothetical municipality and Candidates must rely on their knowledge and experience to provide the assessors with evidence of how they will go about solving problems and dealing with the scenarios presented in these exercises.
-As such, the exercise provides information about a outlined in the competency framework for senior managers.
-A candidate is given a set of background documents about a specific municipality - this information attempts to simulate a real municipality - and the candidate then needs to complete the following tasks:

-In Task 1, the candidate is given time to prepare a presentation that addresses a specific scenario posed in the exercise and he/she then needs to deliver the presentation to an assessor.
+These tools help us to understand the type of situations the candidate is likely to excel in because he/she Giatto Workplace behaviour assessment The Giotto was developed to unravel the complex nature of personal integrity, as it relates to the workplace. enjoys it and kind of situations the candidate may prefer to avoid, given the opportunity.
+The limitation of tools such as this is that they do not tell us what the candidate is able to do, only what his/her preferences are.
+A branch property of the property of the party of the par Competency- Based Simulation 1 The competency-based simulation assessment comprises of a combination of written exercises, a presentation and a role-play and has been specifically designed to measure the lead and core competencies which have been identified as relevant within a hypothetical municipality and Candidates must rely on their knowledge and experience to provide the assessors with evidence of how they will go about solving problems and dealing with the scenarios presented in these exercises.
+As such, the exercise provides information about a outlined in the competency candidate's ability to perform framework for senior managers.
+A within the relevant role based candidate is given a set of on displayed behaviour. background documents about a specific municipality - this information attempts to simulate a real municipality - and the candidate then needs complete the following tasks: In Task 1, the candidate is given time to prepare a presentation that addresses a specific scenario posed in the exercise and he/she then to deliver presentation to an assessor.
 In Task 2, the candidate needs to formally prepare for a meeting with an important stakeholder and thereafter conduct a meeting in the form of a role-play with an assessor.
 In this role-play, the assessor performs the role of the stakeholder.
 In Task 3, the candidate needs to respond to specific issues that have arisen on a particular day.
-This task takes the form of a case study, which is a written exercise. candidate's ability to perform within the relevant role based on displayed behaviour.
+This task takes the form of a case study,